Severe Thunderstorm Warning issued for Hale, Lamb, Swisher by NWS - News Break

 Severe Thunderstorm Warning issued for Hale, Lamb, Swisher by NWS

-Effective: 2021-05-24 18:38:00 CDT Expires: 2021-05-24 19:30:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Target Area: Hale; Lamb; Swisher The National Weather Service in Lubbock Texas has issued a * Severe Thunderstorm Warning for Northwestern Hale County in northwestern Texas Southwestern Swisher County in the Panhandle of Texas Southeastern Lamb County in northwestern Texas * Until 730 PM CDT. * At 637 PM CDT, a severe thunderstorm was located over Fieldton, or 10 miles northeast of Littlefield, moving north at 25 mph.
+Effective: 2021-05-24 18:52:00 CDT Expires: 2021-05-24 19:30:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Target Area: Hale; Lamb; Swisher A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 730 PM CDT FOR NORTHWESTERN HALE...SOUTHWESTERN SWISHER AND EAST CENTRAL LAMB COUNTIES At 651 PM CDT, a severe thunderstorm was located 4 miles northeast of Fieldton, or 6 miles south of Olton, moving north at 25 mph.
 HAZARD...Ping pong ball size hail and 60 mph wind gusts.
-SOURCE...Trained weather spotters reported quarter sized hail.
+SOURCE...Radar indicated.
 IMPACT...People and animals outdoors will be injured.
 Expect hail damage to roofs, siding, windows, and vehicles.
-Expect wind damage to roofs, siding, and trees. * Locations impacted include Olton, Fieldton, Spade, Halfway and Edmonson.
+Expect wind damage to roofs, siding, and trees.
+Locations impacted include Olton, Fieldton, Halfway and Edmonson.
 HAIL...1.50IN WIND...60MPHalerts.weather.gov